dddsydney/dddsydney-blog/src/content/posts/cfp-workshop-wrapup.md

 We're hoping that this is a thing that we can do more often, at least during each years CFP!

-But more importantly I hope this inspires you to submit a talk, our CFP is still open for a bit longer so why not submit a talk, what have you got to loose!
+But more importantly I hope this inspires you to submit a talk, our [CFP is still open](http://next.dddsydney.com.au/cfp) so why not submit a talk, what have you got to loose!